-To improve enforcement of current laws, ATLAS developed an Enforcement Training Program (ETP) for front line workers, such as labor inspectors, police, prosecutors, and judges.
+ATLAS developed a series called the Enforcement Training Program (ETP), providing detailed guidance for front-line workers, including labor inspectors, law enforcement, prosecutors, judges, and other government and civil society workers on the various steps in enforcing laws and investigating and prosecuting child labor and trafficking crimes.
 The program consists of five modules and 31 presentations on identification, investigation, referral, prosecution, and sentencing in CL, FL, and HT cases.